mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/multipoint_parallel.rst

 ==========================================

 Multipoint analysis or optimization can be parallelized to reduce the runtime.
-Because each flight conditions (or points) are independent, it is `embarassingly parallel`, meaning that we can easily parallelize these analyses.
+Because each flight condition (or point) is independent, it is `embarassingly parallel`, meaning that we can easily parallelize these analyses.

-Here, we will parallelize the :ref:`previous multipoint aerostructural example (Q400)`<Multipoint Optimization>`.
+Here, we will parallelize the :ref:`previous multipoint aerostructural example (Q400)<Multipoint Optimization>`.
 This requires a little modification to the original serial runscript.

 Runscript modifications